RiyaMate/Tax_AI/README.md

 - Python 3.7+
 - [Diagrams](https://diagrams.mingrammer.com/) library for generating the workflow diagram.
 - AWS account with S3 bucket access.
-- Streamlit and FastAPI installed for frontend and backend development.
+- Streamlit and FastAPI installed for frontend and backend development and also other libraries.

 ---
 ## Installation